-In order to counter fault attacks during the RSA-calculation redundant calculations are performed.
+In order to counter fault attacks in the RSA-calculation redundant calculations are performed.
+In the elliptic curve calculations countermeasures against fault attacks and SPA/DPA are implemented.

 The information leakage is kept low with special design measures.
 An interpretation of leaked data is not possible as all the data is encrypted.
-The covered security functional requirements are FDP\ITT.1 "Basic internal transfer protection" and FPT\ITT.1 "Basic internal TSF data transfer protection".
-The encryption covers the data processing policy and FDP\IFC.1 "Subset information flow control".
-The SEF4 uses probabilistic or permutational effects and has to be included in the AVA\SOF analysis with SOF high.
+The covered security functional requirements are FDP_ITT.1 "Basic internal transfer protection" and FPT_ITT.1 "Basic internal TSF data transfer protection".
+The encryption covers the data processing policy and FDP_IFC.1 "Subset information flow control".
+The SEF4 uses probabilistic or permutational effects and has to be included in the AVA_SOF analysis with SOF high.